namitopier/blenderRecommenderSystem/README.md

 ### Efficiency

-The project prioritizes efficiency, evident in the seamless replacement of active areas within Blender's interface and use of complex dictionary structures.
+The project prioritizes efficiency, evident in the seamless replacement of active areas within Blender's interface and the use of complex dictionary structures.
 Context override and mouse tracking work in harmony to minimize disruption, even in scenarios where user actions, such as CTRL+Z or view mode changes, may not be internally computed by Blender.

 ### Handling Complex Operations